-While we gained more visibility and engagement with our work, we also increased the number of people who took action for human rights.
+While we gained more visibility and engagement with our work, we also increased the number of

+185,000 people took 1 action in 2024 14% from 2023 people who took action for human rights.
 Altogether, our supporters took action almost 450,000 times.
 Around a third of actions taken in 2024 were taken by first time action takers.
 There is a correlation here between issues that were visible and engaging to the UK public and a likelihood that people took an Amnesty campaign action for the first time.